troydm/udpt/README.md

 UDPT - lightweight torrent tracker for linux.

-This is a slightly modified experimental UDPT version Original version is at [http://code.google.com/p/udpt/][1]
+This is a modified experimental UDPT version
+Original version is at [https://github.com/naim94a/udpt][1]

 This modified version contains following changes: